Rules of the Challenge

 The challenge is open to anyone, and challengers are invited to register with the organiser.
 A list of all participants shall be maintained on the web-site:

 Based on input from the ADU, and evaluation of the most important areas (with least data) we have compiled a list of over 150 conservation areas in the Pretoria area.
-In keeping with our past focus on the immediate Pretoria area, only list for the area within the 100km radius will be entered into the challange, although we would appreciate all the lists from anywhere in SA you can forward to the PCC.
+In keeping with last years focus on the immediate Pretoria area, we have limited the areas to those within the 100km radius.

 Surprisingly little is known about many of these places, let alone the birds in them.
 The challenge will therefore include a pioneer category, where points are awarded to people that complete the information for different sites.
 This will enable the club to have a fuller, more comprehensive database on all the conservation areas in our area.